LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 In instance methods, where instance variables are accessible, you have an extra way of getting data in and out of the method:  Reading or setting instance variables.
-The simplest methods do nothing but that....
+The simplest methods do nothing but that.
+We start with those:

 We have chosen to make our Rationals immutable.
 The ``private`` in front of the field declarations was important to keep code outside the